CSC207-UofT/course-project-tut0201-007/phase2/design_document.md

 #### Lorena
 * Worked On:
+  * Redesigning CLI output to be more user-friendly
+  * Accounting for course corequsites
-  * CourseExclusionFilter implementation
+  * Bug fixes
-  * Refactoring - Packaging
-  * Augmenting Schedule class to store exclusions from the API
   * Design Document
 * To Work on:
-  * Check for issues and create tests
-  * Implementing future Filters
+  * Further testing / bug fixing

 #### Anton